wiperdev/SMS-Tool/README.md

 ![GPLv3 License](https://img.shields.io/github/stars/wiperdev/SMS-Tool)

 A fast and simple SMS bomber based on Python.
 Always up to date with update support.
-Usage on most devices with cross platform support.
+Usage on most devices with cross-platform support.
 Currently working with numbers from Turkey.
+Join our [Discord server](https://discord.gg/bomber) to purchase.
 ## ✨ Features

 - 32 powerful APIs